phjardas/tabidisco/README.md

 # Tabi-Disco

-Jukebox for children, powered by Raspberry Pi.
+Jukebox for kids, powered by Raspberry Pi.

 ## Setup